-In Australia, if you use your debit card to withdraw money from an ATM that isn’t owned by your bank, you can expect to be hit with a charge of between $1.50 and $2.50 per transaction.
+In Australia, if you use your debit card to withdraw money from an ATM that isn’t owned by your bank, you could be hit with a charge of between $1.50 and $2.50 per transaction.
 If you're making an ATM withdrawal overseas additional fees may apply, and can also grow to include a currency exchange fee.
 A 2014 survey by research firm Galaxy found that ATM fees are the most hated of all charges imposed by Australian banks, and that's just within the country.

 Which banks have higher ATM fees, and how do Australian fees compare to the rest of the world?
 To find out we examined the fees that apply, and how much bank customers in other countries are charged.